81collective/points-companion-app/PERFORMANCE_SEO_OPTIMIZATION.md

 # Performance and SEO Optimization Implementation

 ## 🚀 Overview
-This document outlines the comprehensive performance and SEO optimizations implemented in the Points Companion app as part of Feature #9 from the improvement plan.
+This document outlines the comprehensive performance and SEO optimizations implemented in the PointAdvisor app as part of Feature #9 from the improvement plan.

 ## ✅ Implemented Features